mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 21 May 2025

-- The average temperature today is 12.21˚C,
+- The average temperature today is 12.41˚C,
-- With highs of 12.69˚C and lows of 12.04˚C,
+- With highs of 12.77˚C and lows of 11.96˚C,
-- It may feel like 11.63˚C with light rain
+- It may feel like 11.85˚C with overcast clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
 - The pressure is 1018hPa and humidity is 82%
 - The sun will rise at 04:06 and set at 20:03